ASR26/Push_Swap/README.md

 - The program must not show a too long list or an incorrect list of movements.
 - If there are not parameters specified the program must not show anything and end.
 - In case of error it must show `Error\n` in standar error output.
 Some errors are: not int numbers, arguments greater than an int or duplicated numbers.

+## Workflow

+- Our program will start at main function, which will receive the arguments.
+There we will create a `t_var` variable which will hold all the values needed for the program.
+If we do not receive any argument we exit with an error code (1).
+If we receive at least one argument the program start.
+We will initialize our variable using `ft_init_var` function and then we will send it to the `push_swap` function with our argc and argv.
+After `push_swap` function has finished we will free our variable, set it to NULL and end the program.
+- `ft_init_var` will allocate the necessary memory for the variable to hold every value needed and will set them all as default, with values 0 and NULL.
+- `push_swap` is the function where everything will happen, first we will save the values taken as arguments in `v->split` using our `fill_args` function to parse them.
+- `fill_args` will check if there is 1 or more arguments given, in case there is 1 the format is `./push_swap "1 3 5 2 4"` so it will use our function `ft_split` to parse these numbers.
+In case we have more than one it means the format is `./push_swap 1 3 5 2 4` so we will take `argv[1]` direction, this way we will have `char **argv` but skipping the executable name which we do not need.
+- Once we have our numbers parsed we will check if they are duplicated and if all of them are numbers, using our functions `check_dup` and `check_digits` respectively.
+- At this point, if the program continues working it means our arguments are correct so we will put them into `v->a` using our function `fill_list`.
+- `fill_list` will allocate memory for every number and will save them into `v->a`.
+- Now, we have our stack A filled with numbers, so we will check if they are sorted with `check_sort` function.
+In case they are we will exit with success code (0).